crazzyghost/stockmonitor/README.md

 - Run the project

-UI design is from this  [dribble shot].
+UI design for the project is from this  [dribble shot].

 [alphavantage-java]: https://github.com/crazzyghost/alphavantage-java
 [dribble shot]: https://dribbble.com/shots/13984810-Stock-Monitor